Finitary codings for gradient models and a new graphical representation for the six-vertex model: The six-vertex model

 \subsection{The superimposed model}

-In this section, we properly define the superimposed model and establish its connection with the spin representation of the six-vertex model, as outlined in \cref{sec:outline}.
-In particular, we prove the claimed Edwards--Sokal-like coupling with the spin representation of the six-vertex model in a finite domain.
-Though the superimposed model in this coupling always has $q=2$, we introduce the model with general $q$ as it may be of independent interest.
+In this section, we define the superimposed model.
+Though for our application we will use this model with parameter $q=2$, we introduce the model with general $q>0$ as it may be of independent interest.